-Jalan Kastam, Kampung Raja Uda, Teluk Gadong, Teluk Pulai, Klang, Bukit Badak, Padang Jawa, Shah Alam, Batu Tiga, Subang Jaya (for connections to Skypark Link trains), Setia Jaya, Seri Setia, Kampung Dato Harun, Jalan Templer, Petaling, Pantai Dalam, Angkasapuri, Abdullah Hukum and KL Sentral.
+Jalan Kastam, Kampung Raja Uda, Teluk Gadong, Teluk Pulai, Klang, Bukit Badak, Padang Jawa, Shah Alam, Batu Tiga, Subang Jaya (for connections to Skypark Link trains and LRT trains on the Kelana Jaya Line), Setia Jaya, Seri Setia, Kampung Dato Harun, Jalan Templer, Petaling, Pantai Dalam, Angkasapuri, Abdullah Hukum and KL Sentral.

 From KL Sentral railway station, some trains continue travelling north to Tanjung Malim stopping at:

 Connecting to ETS (Electric Train Services) long-distance trains:

 If you want to travel from Port Klang by rail to destinations outside of Kuala Lumpur, you can get off at KL Sentral where you can catch all ETS trains heading both north and south.

 ETS trains travelling north can take you all the way to the Thailand border station of Padang Besar or to popular tourist destinations such as Penang (via Butterworth), Langkawi (via Arau or Alor Setar) and Ipoh.

 If you want to travel south of KL, you can get to JB Sentral in Johor Bahru, then onto Singapore.

 To see the latest ETS train schedule, please see the following pages: